313. Moe Baby Blues

 (originally aired April 27, 2003)

-At the dude ranch we get two stories.
-One involves Homer and Bart helping some Indians get back their land by destroying a beaver dam.
+At the dude ranch, we get two stories.
+One involves Homer and Bart helping some native Americans get back their land by destroying a beaver dam.
 I have absolutely nothing to say about this story.
-It plays out like a Saturday morning cartoon, with Homer’s sorted plans backfiring on him and him getting hurt from them.
-There’s no point to it whatsoever, so why bother commenting on it.
-The other involves Lisa, who initially is Little Miss Activist and is complaining how the ranch glorifies cruelty to animals and the taking of the Indians’ rightful land.
-So yeah, Lisa’s not a little girl anymore, she’s a priggish, socially minded killjoy.
-Her constant complaining and griping makes her unlikable, and if there’s one character in this fucking show who shouldn’t be unlikable, it’s little Lisa Simpson.
+It plays out like a Saturday morning cartoon, with Homer’s sorted plans to thwart the animals backfiring on him and him getting hurt because of it.
+There’s no point to it whatsoever, so why bother commenting on it?
+The other story involves Lisa, who initially is Little Miss Activist, complaining how the ranch glorifies cruelty to animals and the taking of native land.
+So yeah, Lisa’s not a little girl anymore, she’s a snotty, liberal killjoy.
+Her constant complaining makes her unlikable, and if there’s one character in this fucking show who shouldn’t be unlikable, it’s little Lisa Simpson.
 When asked if she’d like to ride a pony, she responds, “I’m sure she’d be happier without someone sitting on her back all day.”
 What the fuck?
 Do the writers remember “Lisa’s Pony”?
 Or care?
-Instead of being an eight-year-old with girlish dreams and desires who happens to be intelligent as well, she crows on about her “animal equals” and screams about freeing Tibet.
+Instead of being an eight-year-old with girlish dreams and desires who happens to be intelligent as well, she crows on about respecting her “animal equals” and screams about freeing Tibet.
 Which Lisa sounds more interesting to you?

-Anyway, Lisa falls for thirteen-year-old Luke Stetson, a character whose name I had to look up because I couldn’t remember it, similar to Grady in the last show.
+Anyway, Lisa falls for thirteen-year-old Luke Stetson, a character whose name I had to look up because I couldn’t remember.
 Jonathan Taylor Thomas gives an alright performance, he just barely has anything to work with.
-Lisa is taken by his consciousness of animal rights and call to activism, similar to Jesse in “Lisa the Treehugger,” but here it’s done in a more exaggerated and knowing fashion so it just feels completely false.
+Lisa is taken in by his consciousness of animal rights and call to activism, similar to Jesse in “Lisa the Treehugger,” but here it’s done in a more exaggerated and knowing fashion so it just feels completely false.
 There’s a big hoedown coming up and Lisa overhears Luke talking to a girl named Clara on the phone, and believes that she’s his girlfriend.
-She’s devastated, but upon running into Clara on the trail out of town, she sends her down the wrong, dangerous path due to her jealousy.
+She’s devastated, but upon running into Clara on the trail out of town, she sends her down the wrong path toward danger out of jealousy.
 Totally sounds like something Lisa would do.
 What is this?
-Partway through the show, Marge comments how her kids are acting more and more like teenagers, which can definitely be said for all episodes nowadays, but this storyline of Lisa vs. this other girl for Luke’s affections feels way too mature for her.
-So Lisa saves Clara from drowning, Luke is disgusted by what she did, and the family high-tails it out of there.
-Then they come back.
+Partway through the show, Marge comments how her kids are acting more and more like teenagers, which can definitely be said for all episodes nowadays, but this storyline of Lisa vs. Clara for Luke’s affections feels way too mature for her.
+Lisa discovers Clara is actually Luke’s sister, she ends up saving her from drowning, Luke is disgusted by what she did, and the family high-tails it back home.
+Or actually they don’t.
 Who gives a shit.
 This episode sucks balls.
 Big, sweaty horse balls.

 Tidbits and Quotes

-– Homer is in the middle of banging out a new carol, then Flanders appears from nowhere in his own house, in an early instance of characters showing up randomly whenever they’re needed.
+– Homer is in the middle of banging out a new carol, then Flanders appears from nowhere inside the house, in an early instance of characters showing up randomly whenever they’re needed.

 – The Lazy “I” Ranch sign is alright (“Formerly Wandering “I” Nudist Colony.”)

-– Andy Serkis is wasted with a stupid and pathetic Gollum joke.
+– Andy Serkis is wasted with a stupid Gollum joke.
 Why even bother getting these guest stars if you’re not going to make good use of them?

-– Marge is with Homer and Bart and the Indians in one scene, then in the next when Lisa and Luke are riding off somewhere far away, she’s hiding behind a cactus with her arms outstretched.
+– Marge is with Homer and Bart and the native Americans in one scene, then in the next when Lisa and Luke are riding off somewhere far away, she’s hiding behind a cactus with her arms outstretched.
 What?

 – Maggie dances to Britney Spears in a Spears-type baby outfit for some Godforsaken reason, but what the fuck’s that radio doing there?
 Didn’t they come to the dude ranch because it was cut off from the media where they could hear Homer’s song?
 Also, the first joke we get at the dude ranch is the Rich Texan telling Comic Book Guy he could get Internet connection there.
 Why have the setup if you don’t even give a shit about it?